 Starting in 1909 with a determination to hold an exposition, she raised in six months one million dollars with which to prepare for it, and another million dollars with which to arrange her house for her guests.
 She has since raised another million with which to prepare docks for her guests to land in her harbor and she has spent in the last two years two millions cleaning house, building streets and otherwise furnishing and re-furnishing.
 She will spend more millions before she throws open her doors January 1, 1915, and she intends to so have garnished her board and prepared her inner and outer chambers that the millions who

 FIRST PALMS

-COL. D. C. COLLIER President Panama-California International Exposition come here will desire never to go away and will regret her through all the years before they come again to stay forever.
+COL. D. C. COLLIER

+President Panama-California International

+Exposition

 J. W. SEFTON, JR. Director-General